graphql-nexus/nexus/docs/database-access-with-prisma-v2.md

 }
 ```

-Define a prisma generator in your Prisma schema to generate the following building blocks for it:
+Add the following generators to the schema:

 ```groovy
 generator nexus_prisma {